Amsterdam in December: 11 Things to Do + Travel Tips!

 We recommend checking out our complete winter packing list for Europe before you go–but here are a few essentials to consider as you plan your trip to Amsterdam in December!

 Travel Insurance — We don’t ever suggest traveling without travel insurance–anything can happen, and this is definitely a case of better safe than sorry.
-We use and recommend Safety Wing for trips to Amsterdam.

 READ NEXT